 - A hemodialysis access or a central venous catheter.

 - Abnormal or damaged heart valves or an artificial heart valve .

 - Injected illegal drugs using dirty needles or without cleaning the skin.

-Not all heart problems give you a higher risk of endocarditis.
-You do not have a higher risk if you have:
+Not all heart problems put you at higher risk for endocarditis.
+You do not have a higher risk if you have had: